testdouble/rspec-graphql_response/README.md

 # Rspec::GraphQLResponse

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rspec/graphql_response`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+RSpec::GraphQLResponse provides a series of RSpec matchers, helper methods, and other configuration to help simplify the testing of responses from the `graphql-ruby` gem and the `<GraphQLSchemaName>.execute` method.

 ## Installation

-Add this line to your application's Gemfile:
+Your app must have `graphql-ruby` and `rspec`.
+With that done, add this line to your application's Gemfile:

 ```ruby
 gem 'rspec-graphql_response'